Young-ook/terraform-aws-eks/examples/mlops/README.md

 cd terraform-aws-eks/examples/mlops
 ```

 Then you are in **mlops** directory under your current workspace.
 There is an exmaple that shows how to use terraform configurations to create and manage an EKS cluster and Addon utilities on your AWS account.
 In this example, we will install Kubeflow on Amazon EKS, run a single-node training and inference using TensorFlow.
-Check out and apply it using terraform command.
-If you don't have the terraform and kubernetes tools in your environment, go to the main [page](https://github.com/Young-ook/terraform-aws-eks) of this repository and follow the installation instructions before you move to the next step.

 Run terraform:
 ```